GeoscienceAustralia/PyRate/docs/ubuntu.rst

 ------------

 These instructions have been tested on Ubuntu 18.04.
-If using another distribution, you will have to install packages equivalent to those listed in `apt_install.sh`.
+If using another Linux distribution, you will have to install packages equivalent to those listed in `apt_install.sh`.

-Ensure you have Python 3.6 or 3.7 installed.

 Clone the PyRate repository, install required packages and install PyRate: